 Letting Go of The “All or Nothing” Trap

-I call the “all or nothing” mentality a a trap because that’s what it is.
-It’s enticing because it seems like a plan, something to follow as your roadmap to success.
+I call the “all or nothing” mentality a trap because that’s what it is.
+It’s enticing because it seems like a plan, something to follow, as your roadmap to success.
 It motivating in the beginning.
 But then, we quickly realize that putting pressure on ourselves to act perfectly, to make it work at all costs isn’t the way to get where we want to go.
 It’s stressful, unsustainable, makes us feel like a failure and leads us to believe that improving our health is either impossible or has to feel like torture to work.

 Letting go of the “all or nothing” mindset let’s us create a journey towards success that’s doable and enjoyable.
 We learn that progress over time is what’s truly important, as well as learning what works for us as individuals.
 We are not failures, we are imperfect humans.
-Our mindset and beliefs can set us up to feel like failures or feel like we are learning an growing as we reach toward our dreams and aspirations.
+Our mindset and beliefs can set us up to feel like failures or feel like we are learning and growing as we reach toward our dreams and aspirations.

 I’d love to know, have you been able to let go of the “all or nothing” way of thinking?